The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 Yes, you do!
 I always recommend getting travel insurance before starting a trip, mainly for peace of mind.

-Of course, we hope that nothing happens, but no matter how cautious we can be, many circumstances don’t depend on us.
+Of course, we hope nothing happens, but no matter how cautious we are, many circumstances are beyond our control.
 We can fall victim, such as a flight delay a missing bag, or even a sudden flue that makes us miss the flight and lose loads of money that we have been saving for a year for our lifetime trip.

 I am just giving examples.
 There are good hospitals in Mexico in case something happens but they are pricey.
 Good travel insurance will cover all of it.